DimaKosy/MusicVisuals/README.md

 For this implementation, we decided which person's visual is on-screen with an if statement. *See Playback Control for details*

 ## File Structure
-Each member created a package for themselves, inside of which we had our own code.
-It consists of a main drawing class (files named after ourselves) that then calls the other objects inside their package.

 All of our asset files are contained within the data folder